Hard Launch: Larsa Pippen Pens Sweet Instagram Post To Marcus Jordan– Proclaims Marcus As Her ‘Forever Valentine’

-Larsa Pippen pens a sweet Instagram message to Marcus Jordan calling crowning him her “forever valentine’.
+Larsa Pippen pens a sweet Instagram message to Marcus Jordan crowning him her “forever valentine.”

-A few weeks back Larsa soft-launched her boo Marcus Jordan on her Instagram posing at his Trophy Room sneaker store.
-The post also grabbed the attention of as many assumed Larsa was being petty because Marcus’ dad Michael was teammates with her ex-husband Scottie Pippen.
+A few weeks back, Larsa soft-launched her boo Marcus Jordan on her Instagram posing at his Trophy Room sneaker store.
+The post grabbed a lot of attention as many assumed Larsa was being petty because Marcus’ dad Michael was teammates with her ex-husband Scottie Pippen.
 Marcus Jordan returned the soft launch by posting Lasra Pippen complete with lyrics from Drake and 21 Savage’s “Treacherous Twins.”

 Larsa Pippen Pens Sweet Message To Marcus Jordan, Reveals He Is Her ‘Forever Valentine’